-Everything you need to know about our Buckingham hypnotherapy service
+Everything you want to know about our Buckingham hypnosis service

 Most clients stop in a single session, but a free follow-up is provided within three months ii needed.
 Our Buckingham hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.

 Not provided here at the present time.